ow2-proactive/yamt/README.md

 * In the main/java modify the **package name** to your need.
 These changes will impact at the springBoot section in build.gradle file.
 By default the Application.java from this package will start on bootRun.

+## Prepare your IDE
+In the project is used Lombok library.
+It is needed to install plugin to be able to use it.
+In the IntelliJ IDEA to be able to see Lombok generated code, you should enable the annotation preprocessor.
+[See documentation here.](https://www.jetbrains.com/help/idea/2016.1/configuring-annotation-processing.html) (Settings->Build->Compiler->Annotation Processors: Enable annotation preprocessing)

 ## Building and running the micro-service

 You can start a microservice as a standalone application: